TheTimidShade/TTS-Emission/README.md

 - Configurable settings so you can use the script how you like
 - Emissions can be triggered on demand via script or Zeus
 - AI can be affected by the emission
-- ACE compatibility
+- Zombies from Ryan's Zombies and Ravage are immune to the emission
 - Designed for multiplayer and tested on dedicated server
+- Compatible with ACE
 - Compatible with Zeus Enhanced
-- Zombies from Ryan's Zombies and Ravage are immune to the emission
 - Editor modules to simplify usage (*Mod version only!*)

 [Zeus Enhanced](https://steamcommunity.com/sharedfiles/filedetails/?id=1779063631) is required to use the module from Zeus.